 Einstein will forever be known for the observation that the speed of light is constant.
 Douglas Adams noted that light travels so fast that it took “thousands of years to realize that it travels at all.”
 Any attempt to measure the speed of light was a pretty radical concept.
 It was known before Einstein’s breakthrough that light had wave properties.
-Like all waves, it was assumed that it traveled through a medium, and it would be possible to observe light traveling at a different speed through a moving medium.
+Like all waves, they assumed it traveled through a medium, and it would be possible to observe light traveling at a different speed through a moving medium.
 However, no experiment ever measured a different speed of light.
-Instead of the question “what medium does light move through,” Einstein asked the question “if the speed of light is constant and it travels through space, what does that mean for space and time?”
+So Einstein focused on asking the right question.
+Instead of the question “what medium does light move through,” Einstein asked, “if the speed of light is constant and it travels through space, what does that mean for space and time?”
 This question completely altered the way we see the universe.

 Not all innovations need to be this earth-shaking, but these examples demonstrate great breakthroughs come when innovators ask a novel, bold question.